 How to Make A Creamy Mushroom Soup

-My friend Paula just taught me how to make this very simple and delicious mushroom soup.
-When you taste it, you would think there must be a lot of cream in it because it is so rich and creamy but that’s not the case.
+My friend Paula taught me how to make this straightforward and delicious mushroom soup recipe.
+When you taste it, you would think there must be a lot of cream in it because it is so rich and creamy, but that's not the case.

-I have enjoyed a similar tasting soup at one of our favorite restaurants and had no idea how simple this is to prepare at home.
-It is especial gratifying to make when you have a veggie drawer filled with mushrooms you just purchased on sale and don’t know what to do with them.
+I have enjoyed a similar-tasting soup at one of our favorite restaurants and had no idea how simple this is to prepare at home.
+It is especially gratifying to make when you have a veggie drawer filled with mushrooms you just purchased on sale and don't know what to do with them.

 Let's look at some of the ingredients.

-Mushrooms – I used button mushrooms because they were easily available and cheap.
-I’m sure if you substituted some wild mushrooms like chanterelles, morels, hen-of-the-woods or oyster mushrooms, the flavor of the soup would be more intense but be careful, it may be too intense for your taste buds.
+Mushrooms - I used button mushrooms because they were readily available and cheap.
+I'm sure if you substituted some wild mushrooms like chanterelles, morels, hen-of-the-woods, or oyster mushrooms, the soup's flavor would be more intense but be careful; it may be too intense for your taste buds.

-You could also try using a combination of wild mushrooms with button mushrooms to change the flavor of this soup each time you prepare it.
-After a couple of versions, you decide what flavors you enjoy most.
+You could also try combining wild mushrooms with button mushrooms to change the flavor of this soup each time you prepare it.
+Then, after a couple of versions, you decide what flavors you enjoy most.

-Milk – I used coconut milk because I think it is more healthy for me and with my recent bypass surgery, I’m looking for all the advantages I can get.
-You could also try using regular milk, half and half or even cream if you want an even richer flavor but with a lot more calories.
+Milk - I used coconut milk because I think it is healthier for me, and with my recent bypass surgery, I'm looking for all the advantages I can get.
+You could also try using regular milk, half and a half or even cream if you want an even richer flavor but with a lot more calories.

 Simple Mushroom Soup Recipe